 The Hospital contributes to the Healthcare of Ontario Pension Plan (HOOPP), a multi-employer defined benefits pension plan.
 It is mandatory for a full-time employee to enroll in HOOPP.
 This Plan is also offered to part-time and occasional employees on a voluntary basis.
-The Hospital's pension costs charged to operations during the year ended March 31, 2023, amounts to \$10,418,025 (\$9,039,365 in 2022).
-The most recent audited financial statements of the Plan as at December 31, 2022 indicate the HOOPP Plan is fully funded.
+The Hospital's pension costs charged to operations during the year ended March 31, 2024, amounts to \$10,215,852 (\$10,418,025 in 2023).
+The most recent audited financial statements of the Plan as at December 31, 2023 indicate HOOPP is fully funded.